 The dipeptidyl peptidase-4 (DPP-4) inhibitors are Food and Drug Administration-approved as adjunct treatment to diet and exercise to improve glycemic control in adult patients with type 2 diabetes.
-Currently, there are single-entity agents (alogliptin [Nesina®], linagliptin [Tradjenta®], saxagliptin [Onglyza®], and sitagliptin [Januvia®]) or in fixed-dose combination products in combination with metformin (alogliptin/metformin [Kazano®], linagliptin [Jentadueto®], saxagliptin/metformin extended-release [Kombiglyze XR®], sitagliptin/metformin [Janumet®] and /metformin ER [Janumet XR®]), pioglitazone (alogliptin/pioglitazone [Oseni®]) and simvastatin (sitagliptin/simvastatin [Juvisync®]).
+Currently, there are single-entity agents (alogliptin [Nesina[®]], linagliptin [Tradjenta[®]], saxagliptin [Onglyza[®]], and sitagliptin [Januvia[®]]) or in fixed-dose combination products in combination with metformin (alogliptin/metformin [Kazano[®]], linagliptin [Jentadueto[®]], saxagliptin/metformin extended-release [Kombiglyze XR[®]], sitagliptin/metformin [Janumet[®]] and /metformin ER [Janumet XR[®]]), pioglitazone (alogliptin/pioglitazone [Oseni[®]]) and simvastatin (sitagliptin/simvastatin [Juvisync[®]]).
 Specifically, the single-entity agents are available for use either as monotherapy or in combination with other antidiabetic agents, and the fixed-dose combination products are available for use when treatment with both drug components is appropriate.
 Most of the products within the medication class are available for once-daily dosing; however, the fixed-dose combination products containing metformin immediate-release require twice-daily dosing.
-In addition, due to the specific drug components in the various fixed-dose combination products, additional warnings, precautions, and dosing requirements may be required in addition to those associated with single-entity DPP-4 inhibitors.
-All DPP-4 inhibitor products are only available as branded products.
+In addition, due to the specific drug components in the various fixed-dose combination products containing metformin immediate-release require twice-daily dosing.
+In addition, due to the specific drug components in the various fixed-dose combination products are available for set of the products are available as branded products.

 The DPP-4 inhibitors represent a novel treatment approach in the management of type 2 diabetes and work by inhibiting the degradation of endogenous incretin hormones.
 These hormones are involved in the regulation of insulin and have multiple antidiabetic actions, including the enhancement of meal stimulated insulin secretion, decreased glucagon secretion, improvements in β cell function, and slowing of gastric emptying.
-In general, the DPP-4 inhibitors are associated with a favorable side effect profile and also have a weight neutral effect compared to other antidiabetic agents commonly used in the management of type 2 diabetes. $^{13-15}$ Overall, this medication class is significantly more effective compared to placebo in decreasing glycosylated hemoglobin (HbA ${1c}$), fasting plasma glucose, and post-prandial glucose, and in achieving glycemic goals.
+In general, the DPP-4 inhibitors are associated with a favorable side effect profile and also have a weight neutral effect compared to other antidiabetic agents commonly used in the management of type 2 diabetes.13-15 Overall, this medication class is significantly more effective compared to placebo in decreasing glycosylated hemoglobin (HbA{1c}), fasting plasma glucose, and post-prandial glucose, and in achieving glycemic goals.
 It appears this medication class is most appropriately used as add-on therapy to other established antidiabetic agents, as combination therapy with a DPP-4 inhibitor and metformin consistently demonstrates "superiority" over monotherapy with either a DPP-4 inhibitor or metformin.
-Due to a limited number of within class head-to-head clinical trials, there is insufficient evidence to suggest that one DPP-4 inhibitor is more efficacious than another. $^{16-62}$
+Due to a limited number of within class head-to-head clinical trials, there is insufficient evidence to suggest that one DPP-4 inhibitor is more efficacious than another.17-65

 According to current clinical guidelines, metformin remains the cornerstone of most antidiabetic treatment regimens.
 Patients with a high HbA{1c} will likely require combination or triple therapy in order to achieve glycemic goals, and at this time, there are no uniform recommendations regarding the best agent to be combined with metformin.
 The DPP-4 inhibitors are recommended as a potential second-line treatment option to be added to or used in combination with metformin in patients not achieving glycemic goals.
 Clinical guidelines note a lower rate of hypoglycemia and an established efficacy and safety profile when used in combination with metformin as advantages associated with the DPP-4 inhibitors compared to other classes of antidiabetic agents.
 The DPP-4 inhibitors may also be useful as initial therapy in patients who cannot receive metformin.
-Among all current clinical guidelines, no one DPP-4 inhibitor is recommended or preferred over another.
-66-71
+Among all current clinical guidelines, no one DPP-4 inhibitor is recommended or preferred over another.70-75